kshitijcodesstuff/backend-intern-assignment/README.md

 ---

 ## **Overview**
-This project is a backend system developed as part of an assignment for **Kirana**.
-The system handles job submissions, processes store visit data, calculates image perimeters, validates store IDs from a master list, and provides APIs for job management.
+This project is a backend system developed to handle job submissions, processes store visit data, calculates image perimeters, validates store IDs from a master list, and provides APIs for job management.
 It is written in **Go**, uses in-memory storage for simplicity, and is containerized using **Docker**.

 ---